Buyers of Bear Parts

 Traditional Asian folklore suggests that bile and gallbladders from bears have medicinal value in treating a variety of physical conditions ranging from sore throats and hemorrhoids to liver problems.
 Bile sold for medicinal purposes can come in the form of liquid, pill capsules, lozenges, topical ointments, flakes, or as fresh gallbladders which may be taken from small bears or cubs.
 There is no solid evidence that bear bile has medicinal benefits, although it is possible.
 However bile sold in most Asian countries may be more expensive than synthetic medicines that are known to be effective remedies.
 There are also legal, herbal alternatives to bear bile that are sold and do not feature animal parts as part of their remedy.

 Due to the generally poor conditions of their captivity the health and life expectancy of the bear is considerably reduced, however bears can be kept for more than a decade in these conditions.
-Conditions are so poor, and the bears so frequently in pain, that some are fitted with vests to prevent them from killing themselves out of desperation.
+Conditions are so poor, and the bears so frequently in pain, that some are allegedly fitted with vests to prevent them from harming themselves out of desperation.
 Bears can become malnourished and without adequate living conditions to prevent severe illness have been recorded showing severe psychological stress and physical health problems.
 In one instance reported by an Asian news source a mother bear escaped its cage and killed its cub before killing herself, however bear behavior experts suggest this report might have been fabricated.
 After several years of living in these conditions bears may not be able to produce adequate supplies of bile and are then killed.
-Their paws and meat are then sold as delicacies.
+Their paws and meat are then sold as delicacies (warning: graphic images).

 Note: The bear shown on the right has since been removed from captivity and is living at a bear sanctuary in China operated by wildlife conservationists.